-However some people don’t find the time to see both and can’t decide on which one to stay at.
+However some people don’t find the time to see both and can’t decide whether to stay in: Hue or Hoi An.

 Situated righto in the middle of the country it’s pretty much inevitable you will plan to visit at least one of them if you are travelling from Ho Chi Minh City to Hanoi or vice versa.